< Back

 An Episode from the Aeneid.
 Wood, 59 x 168.

 The painting has been called either the Trojans on the Libyan Coast or the Sicilian Games.
 The former subject is found in Book I of Virgil’s Aeneid, which describes how the Trojans, having just begun their wanderings after the sack of their city, took refuge on the coast of North Africa after their ships were wrecked in a storm.
 The latter subject is found in Book V, which describes how, having landed in Sicily, Aeneas held funeral games in honour of his father Anchises.
 The Trojans are shown preparing a feast (left), organising a running race (centre) and hunting a stag (left background).
 Two gods (Mercury and Jupiter?) appear in the sky.
 One of a series of ten canvases painted by Dosso Dossi in about 1520 for Alfonso d’Este’s study (Camerino d’Alabastro), which was located in the Via Coperta – a passage joining the castle with the Este palazzo at Ferrara.
 Other paintings from the series are in the galleries at Madrid, Ottawa and Washington.
-Three more are in private collections (two were sold at Sotheby's, New York, in January 2021 from the collection of the late Hester Diamond).
-The remaining three are untraced.
+Two were sold at Sotheby's, New York, in January 2021 from the collection of the late Hester Diamond and are now in the Louvre Abu Dhabi.
+One (a graphically imaginative represention of Aeneas's Journey into the Underworld) is in the private collection of Mariesela Federici in Rome.
+The remaining three canvases are untraced.

 The ten oblong canvases probably formed a frieze above the famous Bacchanals painted by Titian (the Worship of Venus and Andrians, now in Madrid, and Bacchus and Ariadne, now in London), Giovanni Bellini (Feast of the Gods, now in Washington) and Dosso Dossi (Bacchanal with Vulcan, now lost).
 Dosso’s ten paintings of scenes from the Aeneid seem to have remained in situ until 1608, when they were acquired by the rapacious Cardinal Scipione Borghese.
 They left the Borghese collection in the early nineteenth century, when they were purchased in Rome by the Spanish neoclassical painter José de Madrazo, who brought them all back with him to Madrid.
 The cycle was dispersed sometime after Madrazo's death in 1859.
 Both the Birmingham and Ottawa paintings were acquired in London in 1932 by the art historian Sir Kenneth Clark, in whose collection they remained until 1964.
 The Birmingham painting is the less well preserved of the two: it has suffered fire damage, and parts (such as the trees in the background and the two figures in the sky) are much abraded and restored.